-The Regional Haven is an alternative form of family care providing 24 hour group living on temporary basis to disadvantaged and abused women and their qualified dependent whose needs cannot be adequately met by their own families and relatives over a period of time.
+The Regional Haven for Women and Girls is an alternative form of family care providing 24 hour group living on temporary basis to disadvantaged and abused women and girl victim-survivor and their qualified dependent whose needs cannot be adequately met by their own families and relatives over a period of time.
 The Regional Heaven was established in 1997 in partnership with the Congressional Spouses Foundation Inc. (CSFI)

-To enable women in crisis restore their normal psycho-social functioning towards family reunification and community reintegration.
+To enable women and girls in crisis restore their normal psycho-social functioning towards family reunification and community reintegration.

 Specifically, it aims:

 - To provide a wide range of services for the care, protection and recovery, rehabilitation and development of the disadvantaged women;

 - To facilitate social preparation of disadvantaged women for eventual family reunification and community re-integration;

 - To collaborate with stakeholders in advocating for the promotion and realization of the rights of women;

 - To serve as resource center for training, research program development and policy formulation related to residential care.